oxfordroadmap/oxon8/content/post/23-02-20-smart-digital-platforms-carbon-neutral-management-services/index.en.md

 ![ISoC_cn2023_func_req.webp](ISoC_cn2023_func_req.webp)

+#### Digital Platform Business Model

 Such an analysis, was then used as basis for designing a buisness model using platform canvas, as shown below:

 ![featured.png](featured.png)

+###  Smart optimization, substitution, induced consumption, information management, and facilitation services

+AI, according to the ITU-T L.1470 and L.1480 standards, can provide smart services for "optimization, substitution, induced consumption, information management, and facilitation."
+These services must be enabled by smart digital platforms for carbon neutral management and services.

 ### Abstract